FlxVctr/RADICES/CONTRIBUTING.md

 For PRs:

 1. Every PR must contain a passing unit-test or an adaption of existing tests that tests the proposed changes.
-All tests have to pass.
+All existing tests must pass.
 2. Keep your commits small.
 3. document your code, preferably with Google style docstrings (https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html), at least though with intuitive comments